Atlas History, Family Crest & Coats of Arms

 The name Atlas is an old Anglo-Saxon name.
 It comes from when a family lived in Kent, where they held a family seat at Lee's Court.
 The original form of this name was atte Lee, which became modified to the shorter form Atlas.

 The surname Atlas was first found in Kent where they held a family seat from ancient times, some say before the Norman Conquest in 1066.

-Important Dates for the Atlas family
+Early History of the Atlas family

 This web page shows only a small excerpt of our Atlas research.
 Another 113 words (8 lines of text) covering the year 1258 is included under the topic Early Atlas History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Atlas were recorded, including Atlee, Attley, Attlie, Atleigh, Atley, Atleys and others.

 Early Notables of the Atlas family (pre 1700)